Producdevity/dotfiles/README.md

 ## Credits

-- Some of the configuration files are based on or inspired by other dotfiles repositories, including [mathiasbynens/dotfiles](https://github.com/mathiasbynens/dotfiles) and [thoughtbot/dotfiles](https://github.com/thoughtbot/dotfiles).
+Some configuration files are based on or inspired by other dotfiles repositories, including;
+- [Wincent's dotfiles](https://github.com/wincent/wincent) for awesome VIM content and inspiration for a great Mac based workflow
+- [The Primeagen's dotfiles](https://github.com/ThePrimeagen/.dotfiles) highly recommended if you like Coconut Oil or Rust.
+Don't ask, just [https://www.twitch.tv/theprimeagen/clip/ConcernedZanyTapirMVGame-NK6uS63e5Gb5tu4f](watch).